JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 ---

-# Rebooting, Deleting, Rebuilding, Resizing
+# Rebooting, Resizing, Rebuilding, Deleting

 ## Overview

 Virtual Machines in the Nectar Research Cloud are very flexible.
 You have control over the size and number of instances you launch in your project.
 Occasionally you'll have reason to *reboot* your instance.
-If you didn't really get you instance quite right on your first try, you can *rebuild* it with a different image, or a *resize* it to a different flavour.
+If you didn't really get your instance quite right on your first try, you can *rebuild* it with a different image, or a *resize* it to a different flavour.
 When you're done with an instance you can just *delete* it: no need for recycling or eBay.

 ### What you'll learn